Last updated: May 2020

 Selenium is naturally present in many different foods—good sources of selenium include Brazil nuts, yellowfin tuna, halibut, shrimp, chicken, cottage cheese, brown rice, and eggs (NIH, 2019b).
 The Recommended Dietary Allowance (RDA) for adults is 55 micrograms and 60 micrograms for pregnant women (NIH, 2019b).

 Two large cross-sectional studies in France and Germany showed that higher selenium was associated with less goiter and less tissue damage, but only among women; men did not see these benefits in the study (Derumeaux et al., 2003; Rasmussen et al., 2011).
 Selenium supplementation may help combat the inflammatory and immune responses characteristic of Hashimoto’s.
-Some research has shown that selenium can decrease anti-TPO antibodies (Fan et al., 2014; Reid, Middleton, Cossich, Crowther, & Bain, 2013; Toulis, Anastasilakis, Tzellos, Goulis, & Kouvelas, 2010; van Zuuren, Albusta, Fedorowicz, Carter, & Pijl, 2014; W. Wang et al., 2018).
+Several studies have shown that selenium can decrease anti-TPO antibodies (Fan et al., 2014; Reid, Middleton, Cossich, Crowther, & Bain, 2013; Toulis, Anastasilakis, Tzellos, Goulis, & Kouvelas, 2010; van Zuuren, Albusta, Fedorowicz, Carter, & Pijl, 2014; W. Wang et al., 2018).
+And a study published in 2019 found that four months of selenium supplementation (with eighty-three micrograms of selenomethionine daily) normalized TSH levels in a group of twenty-five men and women with Hashimoto’s (Pirola et al., 2020).
 A clinical study in Denmark is currently recruiting patients to investigate whether selenium supplementation can improve the quality of life for people with Hashimoto’s; for more information, see the clinical trials section.

 As always, consult your doctor about your diet and any supplements you may be taking if you have Hashimoto’s.